QuantumTux/thisoldtoolbox-aix/README.md

 <details>
 <summary>Read more about aixdiskreport</summary>

-Coming from the Linux world, I found the AIX approach to logical volume mangement fairly understandable.
+Coming from the Linux world, I found the AIX approach to logical volume management fairly understandable.
 I didn't like how difficult it was to figure out storage units, and I think hard-coded names like **rootvg** are silly, but I still understood it.
 This tool is based off of a similar tool I wrote for the Linux environment.

 Only storage devices managed as Physical Volumes are detected and reported by this tool.